alexishevia/redux-file-sync/docs/README.md

       Only the actions specified in `actionsToSync` will be uploaded to the cloud file.
       - `whitelist`: fields to sync.
       When changes are downloaded, only fields in `whitelist` will be updated on the local redux store.
-      - `localStorage`: either [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage) or an object with a compatible API.

 3. Create your redux store using the reducer returned by reduxFileSync: